-At the end of 2022 backlog was US\$365.8m representing a significant increase year-on-year (FY 2021: US\$168.6m).
-The increase was partly driven by the backlog acquired with OpenFive and Precise-ITC of US\$176.5m of which approximately \$116m was in our backlog as at end of 2022.
+At the end of 2022 backlog was US\$364.5m representing a significant increase year-on-year (FY 2021: US\$168.6m).
+The increase was partly driven by the backlog acquired with OpenFive and Precise-ITC of US\$168.3m of which over US\$100m was in our backlog as at the end of 2022.

 New bookings excluding multi-year contracts in 2022 totalled US\$228.1m up 135% year-on-year (FY 2021: US\$96.9m).
 Total bookings were below US\$244.7m in FY 2021.
 Licence and NRE bookings in 2022 were US\$131.3m of which approximately three quarters came from North American customers, a significantly larger contribution than in the prior year (FY 2021: 21%).
 Royalties and silicon bookings in 2022 totalled US\$96.8m, compared to US\$24.0m in 2021.
-Over three quarters of these bookings relate to pre-existing custom silicon designs in production for Chinese customers.
+Over three-quarters of these bookings relate to pre-existing custom silicon designs in production for Chinese customers.

-Revenue in 2022 was US\$192.4m up 114% year-on-year.
-Excluding the revenue contribution from OpenFive and Precise-ITC of US\$73.1m, year-on-year revenue growth was 33%.
+Revenue in 2022 was US\$185.4m up 106% year-on-year.
+Excluding the revenue contribution from OpenFive and Precise-ITC of US\$66.1m13, year-on-year revenue growth was 33%.
 During FY 2022, we recognised revenue from 80 customers, compared to 20 customers in FY 2021.
 Our FY 2022 revenue continued to be heavily weighted to our core markets of data networking and cloud compute.
-58% of revenue in the period was generated from Chinese customers, including the custom silicon business from the acquisition of OpenFive.
-Revenue excluding China was US\$81.3m up 74% year-on-year (FY 2021: US\$46.9m).
+57% of revenue in the period was generated from Chinese customers, including the custom silicon business from the acquisition of OpenFive.
+Revenue excluding China was US\$80.7m up 72% year-on-year (FY 2021: US\$46.9m).

-Gross margin in 2022 was 68% compared to 94% in 2021.
+Gross margin in 2022 was 67% compared to 94% in 2021.
 The decrease reflects the diversification of our business into custom silicon development and silicon products.
 Through the acquisition of OpenFive, we inherited a number of contracts with gross margins below our Group targets.

-The year-on-year increase in R&D, S&M and G&A expenses was primarily due to the increase in our headcount from 149 employees at the end 2021 to 695 at end 2022, together with associated software tool costs which scale with our R&D/engineering headcount.
+The year-on-year increase in R&D, S&M and G&A expenses was primarily due to the increase in our headcount from 149 employees at the end 2021 to 695 at the end 2022, together with associated software tool costs which scale with our R&D/engineering headcount.
 The increase of 546 full time employees includes 376 employees who joined as part of the acquisitions of OpenFive, Banias and Precise-ITC.
 In addition, we invested in support functions and scaled our finance, HR, legal and corporate marketing teams, reflecting the increased complexity and the extended geographical footprint of the Group.
-In 2022 we capitalised US\$7.5m of R&D expenses related to the development of our opto-electronics products (FY 2021: US\$nil).
+In 2022 we capitalised US\$7.2m of R&D expenses related to the development of our opto-electronics products (FY 2021: US\$nil).